carbon-language/carbon-lang/llvm/docs/GarbageCollection.rst

   Denotes a multithreaded mutator; the collector must still stop the mutator ("stop the world") before beginning reachability analysis.
 Stopping a multithreaded mutator is a complicated problem.
-It generally requires highly platform specific code in the runtime, and the production of carefully designed machine code at safe points.
+It generally requires highly platform-specific code in the runtime, and the production of carefully designed machine code at safe points.

 Concurrent